 TREC has developed a continuing education provider application checklist as a resource for continuing education provider applicants to use.

 TREC can request additional information during the review process so please be sure your contact information is accurate.

 You may not conduct business until you have received an approval from the Commission.

 CE providers must submit a CE course application for each course that they propose to offer.
 You may not offer a CE course until you have received a course approval letter from the Commission.

 Elective CE courses are courses that license holders can take to fulfill the elective hours needed to renew a license.
 The subject matter and content for elective CE courses must be relevant to activities for which a real estate or inspector license is required.

-TREC has developed an elective CE course application checklist as a resource for CE providers to use.
+TREC has developed real estate and inspector elective CE course application checklists as a resource for CE providers to use.

 Offering a CE Course Approved for Another Provider